Akshatasthana18/Akshatasthana18/README.md

-# Hi there, I'm Akshata Asthana! 👋
+# Hi there, I'm Akshat Asthana! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, technology, and continuous learning.
 Here you'll find various projects and contributions that showcase my skills and interests.